-Cameroon has approximately 20 million hectares of forest, just over 40% of the total land area.
-The average deforestation rate has risen in recent decades from 0.9% between 1990 and 2000 to 1.1% between 2010 and 2015.
-There is increasing international and national pressure on forests from mineral extraction, biofuel crops, infrastructure development and agricultural expansion.
+Cameroon has some 19 million hectares of dense tropical forest, just below 40% of the total land area.
+The average deforestation rate has been on the rise, including the loss of between 40 000 to 80 000 hectares of primary forest annually between 2015 and 2018.
+There is increasing international and national pressure on forests from commercial and subsistence agricultural expansion, mineral extraction, biofuel crops and infrastructure development.

 Drivers of deforestation and degradation

 - Agro-industry expansion of crops including palm oil and rubber

 - Infrastructure developments including railways connecting mining areas to deep sea ports, hydroelectric dams and related electricity networks

 - Legal mining and logging operations

 - Small-scale subsistence and cash crop agriculture such as cocoa